Back To Search Results

 History and Physical

 Lactational mastitis is often preceded by either engorgement or a focally blocked duct.
 Patients may give a history of these associated symptoms before developing the classic features of mastitis.
-Lactational mastitis is characterized by a focal, firm, erythematous, swollen, and painful area of one breast, plus a fever with a temperature ≥100.4 °F (38 °C).
-Patients often experience systemic symptoms such as chills, myalgias, and malaise.
+Lactational mastitis is characterized by a focal, firm, erythematous, swollen, and painful area of 1 breast and systemic symptoms, including fever with a temperature ≥100.4 °F (38 °C), tachycardia, chills, myalgias, and malaise.[1]

 Evaluation

-The diagnosis of lactational mastitis is made based on history and clinical findings.
-If there is concern that the patient may have a breast abscess, a breast ultrasound can be obtained.
-Hypoechoic areas of purulent material will be seen if an abscess is present.
+In women younger than 30, if a breast abscess is suspected, a breast ultrasound can be obtained.
+Irregular hypoechoic fluid collections of purulent material will be seen if an abscess is present.[22]
+When considering imaging in nonpregnant nonlactating individuals, mammography is recommended as the initial imaging modality for women aged 30 years or older who have a new breast symptom.[22]
+Alternatively, ultrasound-guided needle aspiration can be performed for diagnostic and therapeutic purposes in women with clinical features of a breast abscess.[9]
 A breast milk culture can guide appropriate antibiotic selection for patients with a severe infection unresponsive to initial antibiotic therapy.
 However, this is not typically necessary.
-Similarly, blood cultures should be obtained if there is a concern for bacteremia in a patient with severe mastitis.
-Blood cultures are also not a part of the routine workup.[11]
+Similarly, blood cultures should be obtained to assess for suspected bacteremia in a patient with severe mastitis; however, blood cultures are not a part of routine workups.[16][1]

 Treatment / Management